mne-tools/mne-python/doc/source/manual/analyze.rst

 **Snapshot**

-    A new image file is produced every time ``s`` is pressed in the image window, see Sections :ref:`CACCABEA` and :ref:`CACFDDCB`.
+    A new image file is produced every time ``s`` is pressed in the image window, see :ref:`CACCABEA` and :ref:`CACFDDCB`.
 The image file name is used as the stem of the output files.
 For example, if the name is, ``sample.jpg`` , the output files will be ``sample_shot_001.jpg`` , ``sample_shot_002.jpg`` , *etc.*